 There was a nervous sense of excitement at Hammersmith & Fulham and Ealing Green today as students who took GCSE November resits in Maths and English came into college to receive their results.

 November GCSE exams are unusual for West London’s College, with most students getting their results in August.
 However, a number of students were given the chance to re-sit the exams earlier this year to help solidify their academic choices in August.

-Vicky Wood, Curriculum Manager for English and Maths, was on hand to greet students as they received their results and her enthusiasm and excitement for the students really shone through:
+Vicky Wood, Head of English and Maths, was on hand to greet students as they received their results and her enthusiasm and excitement for the students really shone through: